kamathvk1982/kamathvk1982.github.io/about.md

 ---

 <p class="message">
   Hey there!
+I am an Data Enthusiast with passion to use data in solving complex problems with effective Data Analysis and Experience in implementing effective Data Profiling and Data Mapping.

   This page list the different work or projects done by me during and after my studies in master of data science with CUNY.
 Please enjoy.
 Carry on!
 </p>